sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 IT no longer requires lengthy wait time to procure servers, to develop large code bases, and to seek large capital investments for infrastructure.
 Cloud has commoditized IT infrastructure, enabling ESDC to rapidly develop, test, and deploy software.

-In addition, the software world is moving away from [Monolith-types of solutions](https://medium.com/koderlabs/introduction-to-monolithic-architecture-and-microservices-architecture-b211a5955c63) (large code bases that provides many capabilities but become bottlenecks and single points of failures in the IT ecosystem, as the many IT teams needed to perform work collide).
+In addition, the software world is moving away from [Monolith-types of solutions](https://medium.com/koderlabs/introduction-to-monolithic-architecture-and-microservices-architecture-b211a5955c63) (large code base that provides many capabilities but become bottlenecks and single points of failures in the IT ecosystem, as the many IT teams needed to perform work collide).

 The [TB Directive on the Management of Projects and Programmes](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32594) makes room for the above approach: